AJF returns to Munich for jewelry week 2026. Here's what we've planned—please join us!

 • A presentation by Susan Cummins about the new book Marzee.
 Takes place at Galerie Handwerk on Friday, March 6, 2026, 10 am–12.30 pm.
 Copies of the book will be for sale in our booth at the Messe and in the Arnoldsche pop-up bookstore at Galerie Handwerk

-• A photo booth to create a digital scrapbook for this year’s jewelry week, in our booth
+• A photo station to create a digital scrapbook for this year’s jewelry week, in our booth

 • Giveaways of jewelry coloring cards by Jimena Ríos, also in the booth

-• A schedule of AJF member events across the city.
-Submit here to be included in it
+• A schedule of AJF member events across the city; find it here

 Many—but not all—of our events will take place in our booth.
 There, Arnoldsche will display approximately two dozen of its latest jewelry titles.
 The books will be available to purchase on the afternoon of Sunday, March 8.
 We will also be selling copies of the new Marzee book in our booth.